aquawj/iSurvey-feedback-sending-APP/README.md

 It's under Strip's test mode, so you can just input information using test data: make sure to use card number '4242424242424242'(not your own credit card).

 -Add surveys: click the button on the bottom right to add your own surveys.
  You can add as many surveys as you wish.

 -Create a survey: input in the area to customize your survey content.
 To test, use your own email address as recipient(in fact, it should be a list of customer's emails).
 Then you will receive the email from us.

 -Review your survey: when you finish creating survey, you can review it.
 If all content are correct, just click 'send survey'.
+You will then see the email in your inbox.

 -Show your survey history: you can review all your created surveys here with summary of customer's feedback (like how many hits; how many positive/negative feedbacks)

-Planning tech stack:
+ech stack:
 -
 NodeJS/Express, React/Redux, MongoDB/Mongoose